joshtynjala/optimizing-performance-for-the-flash-platform/sql-database-performance/unnecessary-database-run-time-processing.md

 ![](../img/tip_help.png) Use a fully qualified table name (including database name) in your SQL statement.
 Always explicitly specify the database name along with each table name in a statement.
-(Use “main” if it’s the main database).
+(Use "main" if it's the main database).
 For example, the following code includes an explicit database name `main`:

     SELECT employeeId